MrYsLab/telemetrix/docs/telemetrix4arduino.md

 Telemetrix4Arduino, in conjunction with the Telemetrix Project clients, associates a specific Arduino board with your application.

-You do not need to do anything if you only have a single Arduino connected at a time.
+If you only have a single Arduino connected at a time, you do not need to do anything.
 However, if you wish to run multiple Arduinos, you must assign each one a unique ID number.

 ![](./images/add_zip3.png)